t-scott/Tutorials/R_TIPS.md

 ```R
 dataframe %>% mutate(diff_colA_colB = colA - colB)
 ```

-But what if you want to assign categorical labels to your data, where the category assignment depends on the values in some column?
+But what if you wanted to assign a group name based on some value (e.g. if p-value <= 0.05, assign "significant", and if  0.05 < p-value =<, assign "nearing significance", and so on)?
+Or what if you want to assign categorical labels to your data, where the category assignment depends on the values in some column?
 That's a perfect use case for *mutate()* + *case_when()*

 Here's an example.
 Let's say you have 10 HMRs, where each HMR has a p-value for each of 5 tests/groups/ontologies/phenotypes/etc. Here's repeatable code to make a practice dataframe:
 ```R